MTG/DeepConvSep/README.md

 - \<outputdir\> is the output directory where to write the separation
 - \<path_to_model.pkl\> is the local path to the .pkl file you can download from <a href="https://drive.google.com/open?id=0B-Th_dYuM4nOb281azdKc2tWbFk">this address</a>

-Separate music into vocals,bass,drums,accompaniment in examples/dsd100/separate_dsd.py :
+Separate music into vocals, bass, drums, accompaniment in examples/dsd100/separate_dsd.py :

     python separate_dsd.py -i <inputfile> -o <outputdir> -m <path_to_model.pkl>